CMTA/CMTAT-Canton/README.md

 - Ethereum holder model: wallet key + public chain access.
 - Canton holder model: Party onboarding + participant connectivity + permissioned visibility.

-### 1. As an issuer, can I burn tokens from a token holder without their consent?
+### b.
+As an issuer, can I burn tokens from a token holder without their consent?
 Yes, if the actor is authorized (issuer or configured operator).

 - `Burn` is an issuer/operator action and does not require the holder (`owner`) to be the choice controller.
 - It requires an explicit `owner` target, an existing holding, and sufficient balance.
 - This package does not include a dedicated `forcedTransfer`/enforcement module; however, authorized cancellation via `Burn` is available in the current scope.

-### 2. As a token holder, how do I transfer tokens to another party?
+### c.
+As a token holder, how do I transfer tokens to another party?
 Transfers are holder-initiated through `TokenAdmin.Transfer`.

 Requirements checked by the model: